Discrete Microlocal Morse Theory: Fixing a Basis of a Complex of Injective Sheaves

-Any change of bases $R$ is a composition of allowed elementary row operations, or column operations, because we can reduce $R$ to the identity matrix using allowed row or column operations: with either option, we first reduce the square ``diagonal'' blocks $R[\pi,\pi]$ to identity matrices, since we impose no restrictions on operations on those blocks, and then we can clear the rest of the matrix, since $R[\sigma,\pi]$ can be non-zero only if $\sigma\leq\pi$, in which case we can clear this block by adding rows labeled by $\pi$ or by adding columns labeled by $\sigma$.
+Any change of basis matrix, $R$, is a composition of allowed elementary row operations or column operations.
+Indeed, we can reduce any such $R$ to the identity matrix using allowed row or column operations.
+With either option, we first reduce the square ``diagonal'' blocks $R[\pi,\pi]$ to identity matrices---this is always possible since we impose no restrictions on operations on those blocks, and $R[\pi, \pi]$ represents an isomorphism of vector spaces.
+Then we can clear the rest of the matrix, since $R[\sigma,\pi]$ can be non-zero only if $\sigma\leq\pi$, in which case we can clear this block by adding rows labeled by $\pi$ or by adding columns labeled by $\sigma$.
+In particular, this also implies that the change of bases labeled matrices are invertible, and the inverse is, again, a labeled matrix.

-\paragraph{Notation.} To simplify notation, in the rest of the paper, we use the same symbol both for a natural transformation and for a labeled matrix representation of it.